bytecodealliance/wasmtime/rustc.rst

 =================
-Cretonne in Rustc
+Cranelift in Rustc
 =================

-One goal for Cretonne is to be usable as a backend suitable for compiling Rust in debug mode.
-This mode doesn't require a lot of mid-level optimization, and it does want very fast compile times, and this matches up fairly well with what we expect Cretonne's initial strengths and weaknesses will be.
-Cretonne is being designed to take aggressive advantage of multiple cores, and to be very efficient with its use of memory.
+One goal for Cranelift is to be usable as a backend suitable for compiling Rust in debug mode.
+This mode doesn't require a lot of mid-level optimization, and it does want very fast compile times, and this matches up fairly well with what we expect Cranelift's initial strengths and weaknesses will be.
+Cranelift is being designed to take aggressive advantage of multiple cores, and to be very efficient with its use of memory.

 Another goal is a "pretty good" backend.
-The idea here is to do the work to get MIR-level inlining enabled, do some basic optimizations in Cretonne to capture the low-hanging fruit, and then use that along with good low-level optimizations to produce code which has a chance of being decently fast, with quite fast compile times.
+The idea here is to do the work to get MIR-level inlining enabled, do some basic optimizations in Cranelift to capture the low-hanging fruit, and then use that along with good low-level optimizations to produce code which has a chance of being decently fast, with quite fast compile times.
 It obviously wouldn't compete with LLVM-based release builds in terms of